-We review revenue sharing requirements in gaming compacts with great scrutiny.
-We inquire, first, whether the state has offered meaningful concessions that it was not otherwise required to negotiate, such as exclusive rights to operate class III gaming or other benefits sharing a gaming-related nexus.
-We then examine whether the value of the concessions provide substantial economic benefits to the tribe to justify the revenue sharing negotiated.
+The Department reviews revenue sharing requirements in gaming compacts with great scrutiny.
+First, staff inquire whether a state has offered meaningful concessions that it was not otherwise required to negotiate, such as exclusive rights to operate class III gaming or other benefits sharing a gaming-related nexus.
+Staff then examine whether the value of the concessions provide substantial economic benefits to the tribe to justify the negotiated revenue sharing.